Published 26th Apr. 2022

 1

-The Atlantic Ocean road links Norway’s mainland to the island of Averøy, via eight bridges that connect the sequence of small islands in between.
+When you travel to Norway, follow The Atlantic Ocean road, linking Norway’s mainland to the island of Averøy.
+The road connects the two via a series of eight bridges, which also link the scenic smaller islands in between.
 You might recognise the necklace of islands from the Bond film No Time to Die and it’s easy to see why it was chosen as a filming location, with panoramic vistas across the Atlantic that almost defy description.

 2